This data is provided from the logbook information in the MySSI app

 Welland Scuba Park

 This is an excellent dive site for beginners as well as for advanced training.
-Explore boats, cars, barges, and other assorted items, all sunk & ready for you to discover!
+Explore boats, cars, barges, and other assorted items, sunk & ready to be discovered!
 This site is apparently private land, although we have not been able to locate any owner.
 It has been closed for special events like FloatFest.

 Learn more